 Other important things to think about are the average price for where you want to live and home loan interest rates – both of which can change in a year.
 You could also think about going to some property auctions, without bidding of course, so you can get a feel for how the market is going.

 Expert advice is another potential cost, but there are benefits in getting help.
 Whether it’s a buyer’s agent, accountant or real estate broker, their knowledge and specialisation could save you money in other areas – not to mention guiding you through some of the more technical aspects of buying a home.

-When you’re ready to talk to someone about buying your own home, talk to one of our Pepper Money Lending Specialists.
-We have the widest range of products in the market – from regular loans [called Prime loans] through to specialist loans for people who need something different – like someone who might have credit history issues or who doesn’t have the usual earnings history.
+Ready to take the next step?
+Try our borrowing power calculator to find out how much you could borrow with Pepper Money.
+Alternatively, talk to one of our Pepper Money Lending Specialists on 13 73 77.
+We have the widest range of home loan options in the market – from regular loans [called Prime loans] through to specialist loans for people who might have credit history issues or who doesn’t have the usual earnings history.